privy-io/privy-pii-demo/README.md

 All user data (form fields, file uploads) in this demo are end-to-end encrypted using keys managed on your behalf by the Privy kms.

+## Implementation

+There are a couple interesting implementation pieces to point out.
+Most notably, check out the [components/session.tsx](https://github.com/privy-io/privy-pii-demo/blob/main/components/session.tsx) file.
+In there, you'll find an object that wraps Privy's `SiweSession` object with some useful helpers and is exposed via a React hook so that components can easily make use of it.
+This object handles authenticating users to Privy as well as signing them out.

+Beyond that, check out [pages/index.tsx](https://github.com/privy-io/privy-pii-demo/blob/main/pages/index.tsx) and [pages/edit.tsx](https://github.com/privy-io/privy-pii-demo/blob/main/pages/edit.tsx).
+The index page displays the user profile information (READ calls to Privy) while the edit page handles updating the user's profile information (WRITE calls to Privy).

 ## Setup

 #### Install from source